Joseph-Ndungi/josephndungi-github.io/_posts/2024-11-02-transitioning-from-Python-to-C(sharp)-Key-Takeaways.md

+---
+title: "Transitioning from TypeScript and Python to C#"
+date: 2024-11-02
+categories: [Python]
+tags: [Python and C#]
+canonical_url: ""
+---

 # Transitioning from TypeScript and Python to C#: Key Takeaways

 Transitioning to .NET over the past few months and diving into C# to create web APIs has been an exciting shift from my journey with TypeScript and Python.
 I’ve been using ASP.NET Core for minimal APIs, specifically leveraging the ICarterModule.
 In Python, I've worked with both Django and Flask, which has given me a strong foundation to appreciate the differences and advantages of each framework.